htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 --------------

-The day of a job’s execution can be specified by both the **cron\_day\_of\_month** and the **cron\_day\_of\_week** attributes.
+The day of a job's execution can be specified by both the **cron\_day\_of\_month** and the **cron\_day\_of\_week** attributes.
 The day will be the logical or of both.